-The Company has been named as a respondent in twenty arbitrations seeking damages allegedly sustained from investments in the Aravali Fund (Aravali), a third-party hedge fund sold by the Company to retail clients.
+The Company has been named as a respondent in 25 arbitrations seeking damages allegedly sustained from investments in the Aravali Fund (Aravali), a third-party hedge fund sold by the Company to retail clients.
 Aravali used a high degree of leverage in investing in municipal bonds to generate return and income, leverage that led to the collapse of the fund when the municipal bond market suffered a decline in the fall of 2008.
-Ten of the arbitrations are pending, and ten of the arbitrations have been resolved and dismissed with prejudice.
+Five of the arbitrations are pending, and twenty of the arbitrations have concluded or have been resolved and have been or will soon be dismissed with prejudice.